bluenviron/mavp2p/README.md

 ## Usage

-Receive Mavlink via serial port and transmit it via UDP in client mode:
+Link a serial port with a UDP endpoint in client mode:
 ```
 ./mavp2p serial:/dev/ttyAMA0:57600 udpc:1.2.3.4:5600
 ```

-Receive Mavlink via serial port and transmit it via UDP in server mode:
+Link a serial port with a UDP endpoint in server mode:
 ```
 ./mavp2p serial:/dev/ttyAMA0:57600 udps:0.0.0.0:5600
 ```

-Receive Mavlink via UDP broadcast and transmit it via TCP:
+Link a UDP endpoint in broadcast mode with a TCP endpoint in client mode:
 ```
 ./mavp2p udpb:192.168.7.255 tcpc:1.2.3.4:5600
 ```